-Above, the snow-topped peaks of towering mountains, below, wildflower meadows surrounding quaint Swiss towns and crystal clear lakes.
-Not only the diversity of Switzerland’s natural landscapes but also its peoples of different cultures and linguistic backgrounds often help to create the impression of several countries in one.
-However, if theirs is one unifying factor, it’s that the Swiss people have the mentality of adapting to difference – whether posed by a flash thunderstorm in the mountains or growing up multilingual in order to communicate with fellow citizens – and so todays Swiss culture can be seen as a colourful patchwork of traditions.
-The Swiss desire for perfection is not least apparent in its hospitality, where wellness and relaxation activities are of an unrivalled luxury and often make use of local natural resources such as herbs or thermal springs.
+Above, snow-topped peaks of towering mountains, and below, wildflower meadows surrounding quaint Swiss towns and crystal clear lakes.
+Not only the diversity of Switzerland’s natural landscape but also its different cultures and linguistic backgrounds create the impression of several countries rolled into one.
+However, if there is one unifying factor, it’s the Swiss mentality of adapting to change – whether posed by a flash thunderstorm in the mountains or growing up multilingual in order to communicate with fellow citizens.
+All of this makes today's Swiss culture a colourful patchwork of traditions.
+The Swiss desire for perfection is apparent in its hospitality, where wellness and relaxation activities are of an unrivalled luxury and often make use of local natural resources such as fresh mountain herbs or natural thermal springs.

 Facts & Figures